Leinster Gardens: Toponymy

 Many Victorian road names in London, apart from Craven Hill, named after owner William Craven, 3rd Baron Craven, are tributes to titles of Dukes, senior Earls, Marquesses and members of the Royal Family.
 Princes Square and symmetrical, facing Leinster Square are about 500 metres to the north-west of the north end of the street.

 Paddington (in which parish grew the newer settlements of Bayswater, Little Venice, Maida Vale and Westbourne) began a trend of names after the provinces of Ireland: Munster, Leinster, Connaught and Ulster.
 Much of the land belonged to the Bishop of London and his lessees, resulting in necessary Building Acts (of Parliament) in 1804.
 A policy of regulated subletting to ensure high-quality housing ensued.
 "The success of the policy was ultimately shown, both in the grandeur of the first new houses in Connaught Place c.
 1807 and in the elegance of the terraces put up over the next thirty years."

 False houses

 The street's listed building middle section has two false houses.
 These are façades built to match their neighbours: front walls, lightly projecting ionic column-sided porches topped by balustraded balconies, upper-storey sash windows, windows flanked by fluted, half-diameter (semi-circular profile) Corinthian columns and pedimented, higher windows, corniced (white-ledged) with individual balustraded balconies.
 They are maintained by Transport for London.
 The false houses — numbers 23 and 24 — have no rooms behind.
-Their building accompanied the 1860s building of what was a steam engine-hauled underground line, the Metropolitan Railway.
-The false houses hide a short area of uncovered tracks.
+Their building accompanied the 1860s construction of the steam engine-driven Metropolitan Railway, as a space for trains to release steam.
+The false houses hide that area of uncovered tracks.
+Today, the Circle and District lines run on this section.
 The result is the illusion of an unbroken terraced row of houses between nos.
 22 and 25.